 Each year the Board must inform the state of the method by which it will provide services.
 During the summer of 2012, the Jefferson County Indigent Defense Advisory Board for the Birmingham Division selected the Public Defender System for 2013.
 Later in the year, the Board selected its first Public Defender to establish and run the office.
 On January 2, 2013, The Jefferson County Public Defender’s Office was established by the Alabama Office of Indigent Defense Services.

-The Jefferson County Public Defender’s Office will provide services to clients in the Jefferson County Criminal and Juvenile Courts to people who cannot afford to retain counsel.
+The Jefferson County Public Defender’s Office provides services to clients in the Jefferson County Criminal Courts to people who cannot afford to retain counsel.
 Ability to pay for retained counsel is determined by the judge before the Office is appointed.
 The judge will determine if a person is eligible based on guidelines outlined below.

 - Is the person involved in a judicial proceeding for which appointed counsel is required or allowed by the constitution or statute?